Austin in the Winter Storm: Loretta’s Story

 After personally experiencing some of the effects of this disaster, and consequently volunteering with ADRN as an emergency dispatcher, I felt called to visit with a few survivors to speak with them about their experiences.

 I interviewed three individuals and families who not only received help from ADRN, but also gave generously of themselves to benefit the greater good.
 They’re inspiring humans.
-I took audio recordings (clips below), made pictures, and wrote a bit about them.
+Read more about why I created this project here.

 Loretta has been in Texas since she was a young girl.
 She loves Austin for its liberal, relaxed, family-oriented ways, and its parks, waterways and warm temperatures.
 “There’s nothing better,” she says.
 A mother of five, and even a young grandmother, Loretta is engaging in conversation and laughs easily.
 She speaks with passion and motivation about the future 501 non-profit she hopes to build to support folks who have struggled with homelessness, having experienced it herself for three years.
 On a self-professed “pay-it-forward mission of love,” Loretta is one of those inspiring, positive people you just want to be around.